 Working with light

-Photographers will often recoil at sunny days and superficially this is true; direct sun is problematic.
-However the exceptions are those when strong sunlight passes through tree cover in misty conditions or when deep forest tree cover needs light penetration to lift the scene.
+Photographers will often recoil at sunny days and superficially this is true; the direct sun is problematic.
+However, the exceptions are those when strong sunlight passes through tree cover in misty conditions or when deep forest tree cover needs light penetration to lift the scene.